hrostami/dev-tools-setup/README.md

 # dev-tools-setup
-A simple script for installing basic tools such as NvChad(with python lsp configs) and oh-my-zsh (for now).
+A simple script for installing basic tools such as NvChad(with [Perfect Python Setup](https://youtu.be/4BnVeOUeZxc)) and oh-my-zsh for now.

 ## What does it install?
-- NvChad + all you need for python(Pyright,mypy,pydebugger etc) full details at [Here](https://youtu.be/4BnVeOUeZxc)
+- NvChad + all the requirements for Python setup(pip, venv, npm etc)
 - oh-my-zsh with syntax highlighting and auto suggestions

 ### How to run it
-Just run following command:
+Just run this command:
 ```bash
 curl -o dev-tools-setup.sh https://raw.githubusercontent.com/hrostami/dev-tools-setup/main/dev-tools-setup.sh && chmod +x dev-tools-setup.sh && ./dev-tools-setup.sh